The classical limit of quantum observables in the conservation laws of fluid dynamics: The conservation laws derived from classical particle dynamics

 The macroscopic density $\rho: \rset^3\times [0,\infty)\rightarrow\rset$ is defined by the particle system as

-where $x_t^n$ is a function of the initial condition $(x_0,p_0)$, and $f:\rset^{6N}\rightarrow [0,\infty) $ is a given initial particle distribution function, described in Section~\ref{sec:initial}.
+where $x_t^n$ is a function of the initial condition $(x_0,p_0)$, and $f:\rset^{6N}\rightarrow [0,\infty) $ is a given initial particle distribution function normalized so that $\int_{\rset^{6N}}f(x_0,p_0)\Rd x_0\Rd p_0=1$.
 Irving and Kirkwood, \cite{IK}, use this definition with $\eta$ equal to a point mass and a general initial distribution $f$.
 Noll, \cite{noll}, formulates the integration with respect to point masses in terms of the one-point and two-point density correlations functions instead and provides precise conditions for the validity of the derivation.
 Hardy, \cite{hardy}, uses the mollifier $\eta$ but not the integration over the initial particle distribution.